 I first got interested in radio in general when I was a teenager.
 My father had a little RadioShack shortwave radio receiver that he had been given when he came to Canada from the Netherlands so he could listen to Radio Netherlands.
 Although he never really used it, I certainly loved tuning across the bands and listening to those strange signals coming from all over the world.
 I then got into CB radio along with a couple of friends, but only for a short while.
 For a number of years I had forgotten about radio completely.

 Then, in 2008, I got the bug again and studied for my amateur radio exam.
 After passing it and getting HF privileges, I got on the air and became very involved in this interesting hobby.
 Although I am a real CW (morse code) nut, I also enjoy SSB, AM, FM as well as digital modes on occasion.
 I also enjoy chatting with the local guys on the Ottawa and Gatineau repeaters, but my main focus is chasing DX with my humble setup.
 I also love to collect QSL cards.
 I am also active with the Straight Key Century Club, of which I am member #5963T.
 And although I am not really a contester, I enjoy participating, if only to snag a new DX station.

-Direct: DX Stations please send a SAE with 2 green stamps to cover the return postage.
-It costs $1.80 CAD to mail overseas from Canada.
-Cards received without this will be returned via the bureau.
+Direct: DX Stations It is appreciated if you send a SAE with 2 green stamps to help cover the return postage.
+It costs $2.50 CAD to mail overseas from Canada.

-US Stations please send a SAE with 1 green stamp to cover the return postage.
-It costs $1.05 CAD to mail to the USA from Canada.
-Cards received without this will be returned via the bureau.
+US Stations It is appreciated if you send a SAE with 1 green stamp to help cover the return postage.
+It costs $1.20 CAD to mail to the USA from Canada.

 Bureau: Very simple...
 You send me a card via the bureau and I'll send you one the same way!